desktop/desktop/docs/technical/discard-changes.md

 The next step is identifying any files that have been listed for discard that are also staged in the index.
-While Desktop doesn't stage files itself, a user might have use other tools alongside, so this is a sanity check before proceeding.
+While Desktop doesn't stage files itself, a user might be using other tools alongside Desktop, so this is a sanity check before proceeding to the next stage.

-This is equivalent to `git reset HEAD -- [path]` in Git.
+**Git CLI equivalent**: `git reset HEAD -- [path]`

 ### Checkout Paths